cognitedata/reveal/documentation/docs/migration-guide.md

 set is populated asynchronously.

 :::note
-This example could easily have been migrated using `ByNodePropertyNodeSet`, but in other cases this might not be as straight forward as shown.
+This example could easily have been migrated using `SimpleNodeCollection`, but in other cases this might not be as straight forward as shown.
 :::